 Fentanyl belongs to a class of medications called opioid analgesics.
 It works by inhibiting nerve signal transmission of pain in the brain and nervous system.
 It is a powerful analgesic and is used for severe pain management, for example in chronic pain management for cancer patients.
 Fentanyl is not used for mild and short-term pain.

 Fentanyl transdermal patches are often used, while it is also available in nasal spray and buccal tablets.
-Dosage regimen is individualized based on pain severity and response to therapy by the doctor.
+The dosage regimen is individualized based on pain severity and response to therapy by the doctor.
 Fentanyl is used as needed to treat breakthrough pain but not more often than four times daily.

 Common dosing schedule: